English overseas possessions: Ireland

+New World beginnings

-The voyages of Christopher Columbus began in 1492, and he sighted land in the West Indies on 12 October that year.
+The voyages of Christopher Columbus began in 1492, sailing west into the unknown with hopes of reaching Asia.
+He sighted land in the West Indies on 12 October that year, and in 1493 returned to colonize one of the islands he mistook for "the Indies" and named the indigenous peoples "Indians".
+The Spanish colonists sought riches, but except for gold the indigenous fashioned into ornaments, there was no great treasure.
+The Spanish essentially enslaved the indigenous populations.
 In 1496, excited by the successes in overseas exploration of the Portuguese and the Spanish, King Henry VII of England commissioned John Cabot to lead a voyage to find a route from the Atlantic to the Spice Islands of Asia, subsequently known as the search for the North West Passage.
-Cabot sailed in 1497, successfully making landfall on the coast of Newfoundland.
+Cabot sailed in 1497, and made landfall on the coast of Newfoundland.
 There, he believed he had reached Asia and made no attempt to found a permanent colony.
 He led another voyage to the Americas the following year, but nothing was heard of him or his ships again.

+Continued Spanish explorations in the circum-Caribbean region resulted in the world-altering Spanish conquest of the Aztec Empire (1529-21) where the expedition of Hernán Cortés and thousands of indigenous allies brought Central Mexico under Spanish control.
+Densely populated, hierarchical organized indigenous populations used to rending tribute and performing labor duties transformed Europe's idea of the possibilities of these (to them) unknown lands and peoples.
+Then the Spanish repeated the feat in the Spanish conquest of the Inca Empire.
+The discovery of vast deposits of silver in northern Mexico in the 1550s and in the highland Andes as well transformed Spain a major world power.

-The Reformation had made enemies of England and Spain, and in 1562 Elizabeth sanctioned the privateers Hawkins and Drake to attack Spanish ships off the coast of West Africa.
+The English Reformation had made enemies of England and Catholic Spain.
+In 1562 Elizabeth sanctioned the privateers Hawkins and Drake to attack Spanish ships off the coast of West Africa.
 Later, as the Anglo-Spanish Wars intensified, Elizabeth approved further raids against Spanish ports in the Americas and against shipping returning to Europe with treasure from the New World.
 Meanwhile, the influential writers Richard Hakluyt and John Dee were beginning to press for the establishment of England's own overseas empire.
 Spain was well established in the Americas, while Portugal had built up a network of trading posts and fortresses on the coasts of Africa, Brazil, and China, and the French had already begun to settle the Saint Lawrence River, which later became New France.